StarRocks/starrocks/docs/data_source/catalog/hive_catalog.md

 ## Usage notes

 - StarRocks supports querying data files of Hive in the following formats: Parquet, ORC, and CSV.
-- StarRocks supports querying Hive data in the following types: TINYINT, SMALLINT, DATE, BOOLEAN, INTEGER, BIGINT, TIMESTAMP, STRING, VARCHAR, CHAR, DOUBLE, FLOAT, DECIMAL, and ARRAY, MAP, and STRUCT.
-The following data types are not supported: INTERVAL, BINARY, and UNION.
+- StarRocks does not support querying data of the following types from Hive: INTERVAL, BINARY, and UNION.

     > **Note**
     >